sfx86/colawater-toolbox/README.md

 # Installation

-Download and unzip the `colawater-toolbox.zip` from the [latest release][releases] and [add the toolbox][add-a-toolbox] to ArcGIS.
+Download and unzip the `colawater-toolbox.zip` from the [latest release][releases] and [add the toolbox][add-a-toolbox] named `colawater.pyt` to ArcGIS.
-Make sure all of the associated `.py` files are in the same directory as the `.pyt` file.
+Make sure to not alter the file structure; the toolbox will not work otherwise.

 # Documentation